otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 OTRv4 Prekey Server messages must be base-64 encoded.
-To transmit one of these messages, construct an ASCII string of the base-64 encoding of the binary form of the message and the byte ".".
+To transmit one of these messages, construct an ASCII string of the base-64 encoding of the binary form of the message and, after this encoding, add the byte ".".

 ### Public keys and Fingerprints